awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-opsworks-layer.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Name`  <a name="cfn-opsworks-layer-name"></a>
 The layer name, which is used by the console\.
+Layer names can be a maximum of 32 characters\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)